There are a number of elements that work in the favour of Internet scammers.

 There are a number of domains hosting email servers that are used almost exclusively for sending scam emails, apart from the usual free webmail services such as Hotmail, Gmail, Yahoo, AOL and many others.
 Then there are email services from notorious web portals that provide free email accounts that are exploited by scammers, such as @lawyer.com, @london.com, @consultant.com and @europe.com.

-Those suffixes appear legitimate, but those domains are just free email portals that can be used by scammers who open up free email accounts with them.
+Those suffixes appear legitimate, but those domains are just email portals that are used by scammers who open up free email accounts with them.
 Always remember - if it sounds too good to be true, it is a scam.
 So if you receive emails that come from such email addresses that are offering you amazing deals, then treat them with the greatest of suspicion.
 You can literally guarantee that the emails are from scammers.

 Then there are web portals such as the infamous Open Computer Network of Japan - www.ocn.ne.jp.
 Literally anybody can go to this portal and register a subdomain for free and then send scam emails using the email server of the subdomain.
 In fact, this Japanese email portal is used by a myriad of scammers from Nigeria, Ghana, Benin, Cote D'Ivoire, Burkina Faso and other nearby West African nations where Internet scamming seems to be the prime money-making industry.
 So scam emails will come from a myriad of addresses using those subdomains, such as these: